How to take good photos of fireworks

 As a general rule: To capture fireworks in a dark environment, you need longer exposure times and therefore a stable, vibration-free surface for your camera; ideally, this would be a tripod.
 Alternatively, any wall protrusion will do, and if in doubt, improvise!

 Of course, not everyone wants to lug expensive photo equipment to such events with them – fireworks can also be captured with just a smartphone.
 Adding smartphone lenses can be helpful.
 A wide-angle or fish-eye lens is inexpensive and brings more detail into the image.
 Wobble-free positioning is important even with a smartphone.
 The benefit of this though is that the tripod is also much smaller and easily fits into a jacket pocket.
 Then, once you’ve taken your perfect snapshot, you can use the photo to make great “Happy New Year” cards for your friends!

 The three most important requirements for photographing fireworks.

 An SLR camera with zoom lens in mid-focal length range or a compact camera with the option of manually setting the aperture, time and ISO is helpful.
 Make sure to switch off the autofocus.
 A stable tripod is also important.

 - The photo’s layout and composition

 A photography guide

-Start by selecting a suitable location.
-You should avoid crowds of people as there’s the risk that someone will walk in front of the lens at the crucial moment.
+Start by choosing a suitable location.
+You should avoid crowds, as there will be the risk of someone getting in front of your camera right at the most important moment.

-- Fireworks are unpredictable, so choose a large frame to really capture everything.
+- Fireworks are unpredictable.
+So select a large image section to really capture everything.

 - Now put the camera on the tripod